h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-java-runtime/scoring-pipeline-deployment-in-java-runtime.md

 import ai.h2o.sparkling.ml.models.{H2OMOJOPipelineModel,H2OMOJOSettings}
 ```

-We configure the H2O MOJO Settings to ensure the output columns are named properly and then load the MOJO scoring pipeline:
+Now configure the **H2O MOJO Settings** to ensure the output columns are correctly named.
+As well, load the MOJO scoring pipeline:

 ```java
 // The 'namedMojoOutputColumns' option ensures the output columns are named properly.